When restoring your data, Veeam Explorer requires an additional mount point to be created to display SQL server transactions.

 Mounting is performed by the Veeam Mount Service component which is deployed on a backup repository machine or any other machine you define in the backup job configuration settings.

 During mounting, Veeam Mount Service retrieves a VM file system from the backup file, attaches it to the hard drive of a target machine and creates a mount point.

-To create a mount point on Microsoft Windows machines, Veeam uses iSCSI protocol.
-The original virtual machine or the staging server acts as an iSCSI initiator.
-The mount server that is associated with the backup repository acts as an iSCSI target.
-The iSCSI mount point is non-persistent and exists during the recovery process only.
+To mount a VM file system on to machines with the Microsoft Windows operating system, Veeam uses the iSCSI protocol.
+The original virtual machine or staging SQL server acts as an iSCSI initiator and a mount server that is associated with the backup repository acts as an iSCSI target.
+The iSCSI mount point is non-persistent and only exists during the recovery process.

 When using fine-tune restore or point-in-time state restore, Veeam always uses a staging SQL server to mount the VM file system.